British royal wedding thrown into confusion by bride's father

 If her father does not come, British newspapers suggested that Markle’s mother, with whom she is spending the night before the ceremony at a nearby luxury hotel, would walk her daughter down the aisle.

-Editing by Guy Faulconbridge and Andrew Heavens
+Editing by Guy Faulconbridge, Andrew Heavens, William Maclean